BenjaminSiskoo/nSide/README.txt

 =================================
 Changes from higan: Super Famicom
 =================================
-   Revised emulator name and copyright information.
-Credited multiple people who helped out with higan's Super Famicom emulator in the past.

    Expanded exportMemory to dump expansion chip-specific memory.

    Added a second cursor design that will be shown whenever the Super Scope is